ArtemTitoulenko/places/README.md

 ## PlaceServer

 The place server stores all of the places in a large slice of type `[]*Place`.
 Retrieval of a place is done in linear time.
-No attemptes are made to clean input and find place names that may be a close match.
+No attempts are made to clean input and find place names that may be a close match.

 ## AirportServer